blissman/adobe-concurrent-viewers/readme.md

 ### Node.js

 You'll need to install [Node.js](https://nodejs.org/en/) (instructions on site).
-If you're on macOS, you can do this by typing into your terminal:
+If you're on macOS and have Homebrew installed, you can do this by typing into your terminal:

 ```bash
 brew install node